hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-02-full-width-images.md

 draft: false
 toc: false
 ---
-I originally thought it must be super difficult to have full width images in Hugo because the width of my body text is already defined and yet all figures have to be within body.
+I originally thought it must be super difficult to have full width images in a Hugo post because the width of my body text is already defined and yet all figures have to be within body.
 I stumbled upon a very easy solution [here](https://visionscarto.net/observable-jekyll/).

 Add the following[^1] to your website stylesheet: